 The Brantham Regeneration Area Consultation currently underway has effectively been extended to 25th January 2016 due to additional documents being received.
 A Transport Assessment Addendum Report that primarily deals with the Manningtree Rail Crossing is of particular interest.

 In addition, District and Parish Councillor Alastair McCraw has provided an index for the current Consultation documents which is now colour coded by subject matter.
 Key Documents are shown in Bold and underlined.
 Hopefully this should help you wade through the documents and find the ones that are most relevant.
-You can find a copy of that document by clicking here.

 Hopefully you have all received a letter through the post from Babergh District Coucnil about Amendments to the Application for the Brantham Industrial Site.
 Further to that please see information from Alastair McCraw (District Councillor at Babergh District Council: